 Final Recommendation

 We compared Cartesia and OpenAI releases new voice models for more natural live conversations across the five signals that actually move a voice & audio ai tools buying decision: pricing model, free-tier availability, public API surface, directory popularity, and verified user rating.
-On the basics they overlap: both list as freemium and both offer a free tier, which means the decision usually comes down to fit and trust signals rather than checkbox features.
+On the basics they overlap: both expose a developer API, which means the decision usually comes down to fit and trust signals rather than checkbox features.

-Cartesia carries a 8.3/10 rating with a popularity score of 60 and is the only side with a public developer API.
+Cartesia carries a 8.3/10 rating with a popularity score of 60 with a free tier you can validate against without a credit card.
 Where it shines is voice app developers and real-time chatbot teams.
-OpenAI releases new voice models for more natural live conversations carries a 8.8/10 rating with a popularity score of 74 but is product-only — no public API yet.
+OpenAI releases new voice models for more natural live conversations carries a 8.8/10 rating with a popularity score of 74 and skips a free tier, so expect a paid plan or trial up front.
+Where it shines is ai application developers and customer support teams.

 Frequently Asked Questions